Hammerson strengthens hand in London mall battle

 Westfield, whose Stratford City mall near the Olympic Park was one of the biggest retail winners during the Games, said in November the 1.2 million square foot site in Croydon would become its third large London centre after an exclusive deal with the Whitgift Foundation, the freeholder and 25 percent leaseholder.

-But RLAM and Irish Bank Resolution Corp (IBRC), who had together owned 75 percent of the mall's lease, said in April they had signed an exclusive agreement with Hammerson.
+But RLAM and Irish Bank Resolution Corp IBRC.L , who had together owned 75 percent of the mall's lease, said in April they had signed an exclusive agreement with Hammerson.

 Neither developer had held a stake in the centre until Hammerson's purchase.